 The mysterious, not to mention appealing, Devil’s Kettle Falls constitutes an almost unknown natural wonder.
 It also remains a mystery that still defies explanation.
 And who doesn’t love a good mystery?

 The waterfall forms part of the final stages of the Brule River, as it approaches Lake Superior.
 It is here that a mystery occurs that remains unexplained to this day.
 Do you find yourself intrigued yet?

-Devils Kettle Falls Geology
+Devil’s Kettle Falls Geology

-The geology of Devils Kettle Falls is (to the naked eye, at least!) unremarkable…though certainly pleasing to the eye.
-The waterfall is situated approximately 1.5 mi (2.4 km) before the end of the Brule River.
-The river drops an impressive 800 ft (244 m) over the course of only 8 mi (12.8 km).
-Then, it flows over a unique waterfall.
+The waterfall occurs roughly 1.5 mi (2.4 km) before the end of the Brule River.
+The river drops an impressive 800 ft (244 m) over the course of only 8 mi (12.8 km), before flowing over a unique waterfall.

-Devils Kettle Falls Mystery
+Devil’s Kettle Falls Mystery

 On the western side of the waterfall, the water swirls down a large hole in the rock.
 This hole measures approximately 10 ft (3 m) in diameter.
 No investigator, professional or amateur, has ever been able to determine.

 It was once assumed it flowed into a subterranean river, into nearby Lake Superior.
 However, scientists have investigated, sending everything from ping pong balls to dye, to sensors down the flow.